FedorSymkin/SurfFS/README.md

 - file url - url of page (without protocol)
 - file status - "ok" / "error" depending on http loading status
 - file loading.log - some information about loading html page.
 This file contains error messages in case of http loading failed.
 It also contains description of each html link: whether it was added or skipped
-- subdirectory for each <a> html element.
+- subdirectory for each html < a > element.
 Name of directory generated from link title (ascii control symbols are replaced with spaces.
 All data in <> brackets within title ignored).
 If directory points to page which already been pointed from another directory, symlink to another directory will be created.

 Surffs was developed just for fun and self-education purpose, so it has some limitaions:
 - only http protocol supported (no https)